 Call for Papers ASEAS 16(1)

-Issue 16(1) of the Austrian Journal of South-East Asian Studies (ASEAS), to be published in June 2023, features a focus on the effects of the COVID-19 pandemic on mobility and migration in and between Southeast Asian countries, assessing past, current, and future trends as well as its cultural, social, economic, ecological, and legal implications.
+Issue 16(1) of Advances in Southeast Asian Studies (ASEAS), to be published in June 2023, features a focus on the effects of the COVID-19 pandemic on mobility and migration in and between Southeast Asian countries, assessing past, current, and future trends as well as its cultural, social, economic, ecological, and legal implications.